hytonhan/Timberborn-SimpleFloodgateTriggers/README.md

 # Changelog

+## v3.0.0 - 23.9.2022
+- Added automation to Irrigation Tower
+- Updated to work with TimberAPI v0.5

 ## v2.1.0 - 7.9.2022
 - Added buttons for water pumps to pause when drought ends and unpause when drought starts
 - Added buttons to disable stream gauge link during drought or temperate